 Explore a Lemon Grove

 Sorrento is the land of lemons!
-Everywhere you go you will see lemon trees and shops selling lemon infused items.
+Everywhere you go you will see lemon trees and shops selling lemon-infused items.
 They even have their own specific type of lemon called the Sorrento lemon, and it is huge!
 Therefore, exploring this Sorrento staple is a must.

 Consequently, right in the middle of Sorrento, there is a free lemon grove called I Giardini di Cataldo just waiting to be explored.
 At this lemon grove, you can wander around the various lemon trees and see how some lemon infused specialty items like limoncello are made.
 The fresh citrus scent and the spacious area offers a welcome escape from the busy Piazza.

 I Giardini di Cataldo is free to enter and at this grove, you get free limoncello samples!
+There is no better thing to do in Sorrento than to enjoy one of the town’s most famous exports.
+Plus, you can really taste the freshness and authenticity here!

 Get Tipsy Limoncello Tasting

 It is a good idea to spend a few hours exploring some of the limoncello shops to taste all the different flavors and types of limoncello available.
 This is a great way to immerse yourself in the Sorrento traditions while having a good time.
+The best way to really become a part of the new places you visit is by trying and engaging in their local customs, traditions, and offerings.
+This is why sampling limoncello straight from the source is often one of the most memorable things to do in Sorrento, that shouldn’t be missed.

 If you don’t want to store hop you can also get a chilled glass of limoncello at a restaurant as an aperitif or pick up a bottle at a store.
 Limoncello is a great souvenir of Sorrento and can be used in many different ways, such as on top of ice cream, as a beverage, in baking, etc.